tomamic/tomamic.github.io/mdp/rust.md

 - Two variables cannot own the same object
 - Assignment op has *move* semantics by default
-- Note : *copy* semantics by default for primitve types
+- Note : *copy* semantics by default for primitive types

 ``` rs
 fn main() {